pantheon-systems/documentation/source/content/caching-advanced-topics.md

 The Global CDN only passes through an allowlisted set of cookies.
 To use custom cookies with Drupal or WordPress, you can set a cookie beginning with `STYXKEY` followed by one or more alphanumeric characters, hyphens, or underscores.

-For example, you could set a cookie named `STYXKEY-country` to `ca` or `de` and cache different page content for each country.
+For example, you could set a cookie named `STYXKEY_country` to `ca` or `de` and cache different page content for each country.
 A site can have any number of `STYXKEY` cookies for varying content.

 In your code, remember to first check whether the incoming request has the `STYXKEY` cookie set.
 If it does, generate the different version of the page, but don't set the cookie again, i.e. don't respond with another `Set-Cookie:` header.
 If the code tries to set the cookie again, the Global CDN will not cache that page at all, as it cannot cache a response that contains a `Set-Cookie:` header.